 Without actually being in the clinic, the closest you can get is to ask questions about the daily experience of life in the clinic.

-Private clinics are normally group oriented.
-Consistency can be maintained by everyone sharing in the same day structure, usually in the form of an agenda.
+Clinic operators must keep an entire group of clients on track every day.
+This can only be achieved when everyone works from the same daily schedule.
 This agenda is a good guide to what happens each day and what you'll be involved in.

 Also, make sure to ask to arrange a visit to look around the clinic, first.

-- How do I arrange to see inside the clinic, before admitting?
+- How can I see what's inside the clinic, online?

 - Based on my information, how quickly would you want me to start taking part in the therapy schedule, following detox?